-Students awarded scholarships from prestigious local high schools Singapore American School Singapore Since 2011, students at this pre-K to grade 12 independent school have been assigned their own Apple devices - younger students use iPad, and middle and high school students use MacBook.
-Students engage with the community and stay connected to the campus - one of the largest in the world - through their personal devices, service learning, and hundreds of school clubs.
+Students awarded scholarships from prestigious local high schools Singapore American School Singapore Since 2011, students at this independent school for ages 3-18 have been assigned their own Apple devices - younger students use iPad, and middle and high school students use MacBook.
+Students engage with the community and stay connected to the campus - one of the largest in the world - through their personal devices, service learning and hundreds of school clubs.
 In elementary school, students learn with AR and code using Swift Playgrounds.
 High school students are offered over 40 university-level courses.
-This includes over 20 Advanced Placement courses and over 20 Advanced Topic courses, which are university-level courses designed by Singapore American School faculty in collaboration with university faculty.
+This includes over 20 Advanced Placement courses and over 20 Advanced Topic courses, which are university-level courses designed by Singapore American School staff in collaboration with university faculty.

-Centennial Middle School

-Yuma, Arizona, United States

-Educators at this public school for grades seven and eight incorporate Apple technology for flipped instruction and video lectures, which students can watch at their own pace on their iPad devices - freeing up more time in class for them to engage in hands-on activities and problem-solving.

-The school has been able to motivate students to use technology responsibly, reducing disciplinary incidents related to technology by 83 percent.
+Centennial Middle School Yuma, Arizona, United States Educators at this school for years 8 and 9 incorporate Apple technology for flipped instruction and video lectures, which students can watch at their own pace on their iPad devices - freeing up more time in class for them to engage in hands-on activities and problem solving.
+The school has been able to motivate students to use technology responsibly, reducing disciplinary incidents related to technology by 83%.
 They were also awarded Common Sense School status by Common Sense Media for 2020-2022.

-At Centennial, every faculty member is an Apple Teacher.
-In terms of student achievement, incorporating Apple devices into flipped instruction has contributed to 100 percent of learners attending and excelling in college-level algebra.
+At Centennial, every staff member is an Apple Teacher.
+In terms of student achievement, incorporating Apple devices into flipped instruction has contributed to 100% of learners attending and excelling in university-level algebra.

-100%

-of faculty members are Apple Teachers
+of staff members are Apple Teachers

-100%

-of students attend and excel in college-level algebra

-"The versatility and opportunities that Apple products offer our school community mean that iPad is the device of choice to support our school vision."

-Lana Menadue

-Digital Coach

-Bakewell Primary School

-Palmerston, Northern Territory, Australia

-A variety of institutions from pre-K to higher education have seen improvements in their resource savings since working with the Apple ecosystem.
-Digital inking, instructor-designed materials, and ebooks are reducing printing and textbook costs.
+of students attend and excel in college-level algebra Productivity and Efficiency "The versatility and opportunities that Apple products offer our school community mean that iPad is the device of choice to support our school vision."
+Lana Menadue Digital Coach Bakewell Primary School Palmerston, Northern Territory, Australia A variety of institutions from nurseries to higher education have seen improvements in their resource savings since working with the Apple ecosystem.
+Digital inking, instructor-designed materials and ebooks are reducing printing and textbook costs.
 And having a common work platform has enhanced staff efficiency and institutional research savings.

-Jakarta Intercultural School

-Jakarta, Indonesia At this private coeducational institution for pre-K to grade 12, a 2020 school survey shows that 93 percent of faculty, students, and parents "strongly agree" or "agree" that the school's implementation of Apple technology fosters effective teaching and learning.
-Sinta Sirait, the school's chief financial officer, describes how staff and student workflows employ the Apple ecosystem: "Teachers manage their daily work with Apple Classroom, students share Keynote presentations with Apple TV, and we all share documents and pictures via AirDrop.
-Simply stated: We spend no time trying to get technology to work, and our focus is streamlined on learning."
-High school principal Dr. Clint Calzini summarizes, "Our Apple one-to-one program allows our students to focus on creativity, their passions, and supporting one another, without battling technology."
+Jakarta Intercultural School Jakarta, Indonesia At this private coeducational institution for ages 4-18, a 2020 school survey shows that 93% of staff, students and parents "strongly agree" or "agree" that the school's implementation of Apple technology fosters effective teaching and learning.
+Sinta Sirait, the school's chief financial officer, describes how staff and student workflows employ the Apple ecosystem: "Teachers manage their daily work with Apple Classroom, students share Keynote presentations with Apple TV and we all share documents and pictures via AirDrop.
+Simply put: We spend no time trying to get technology to work and our focus is streamlined on learning".
+High school principal Dr Clint Calzini summarises, "Our Apple one-to-one programme allows our students to focus on creativity, their passions and supporting one another, without battling technology".
 Percentage of students agreeing with the statement: "iPad has had a positive impact on my learning"

 Athénée Royal de Nivelles

 Nivelles, Belgium

-Educators at this public secondary school make the most of Apple Professional Learning offerings - as well as iPad and Apple Pencil - to innovate instruction.
-They produce a number of ebooks, videos, and other paperless teaching materials, helping the institution drastically reduce textbook and printing costs.
-By developing their own digital learning materials, staff members can easily modify, adapt, and personalize resources for more accessible and inclusive lessons.
-And during periods of at-home learning, these instructor-created resources have made it easier for students to access content and stay connected to their learning, with 95 percent of courses available online.
+Educators at this secondary school make the most of Apple Professional Learning offerings - as well as iPad and Apple Pencil - to innovate instruction.
+They produce a number of ebooks, videos and other paperless teaching materials, helping the institution drastically reduce textbook and printing costs.
+By developing their own digital learning materials, staff members can easily modify, adapt and personalise resources for more accessible and inclusive lessons.
+And during periods of home learning, these instructor-created resources have made it easier for students to access content and stay connected to their learning, with 95% of courses available online.